mesfin-2/realestate/realestate/client/README.md

 6. Integrate with mongodb and the backend authentication api with frontend
 7. make user sign-up api, Test it to create a user with username/email/password
 8. Integrate the api with the frontend/(REMEMBER cors()) axios post request to submit form

+---

+## Intgrate api with Frontend

+9. make the SignUp and SignIn pages work with the api, makesure the cookie is saved in the client browser after signin